• Skip to main content

 Leverage Existing Homes to Purchase New Ones

-Landlords not content to invest in a single property have to secure funding to purchase additional properties.
-This generally means mortgaging each new property added to the portfolio.
-But remember this: the same general principles covering down payments on residential purchases also applies to property investing.
+Landlords not content to invest in a single investment have to secure funding to purchase additional properties.
+This generally means mortgaging each in the portfolio.
+But remember this: the same general principles covering down payments on residential purchases also applies to investing.
 If you can put down a larger amount, the overall cost of borrowing will be less.

 Borrowing less means paying less interest.
 It also means lower fees and charges in some cases.
 So it makes sense to save up as large a deposit as possible before buying more properties.
 Furthermore, employing this strategy over the long term gradually gives the investor’s portfolio more strength.
 The goal is to eventually be able to pay cash for new properties.